syniol/xyo-sdk-node/README.md

 yarn add xyo-sdk
 ```

-In order to utilise Enrichment service, you need to create a XYO Client.
-Please see the example below:
+Client is an entry point to use the SDK.
+You need a valid API Key obtainable from https://xyo.financial/dashboard

 __ES5 Example__
 ```js